Ask AI

 def get_asset_spec(self, data: SigmaWorkbook) -> dg.AssetSpec:

-# Adds a custom team owner tag for all Sigma assets
+# we customize the team owner tag for all Sigma assets

 sigma_specs = load_sigma_asset_specs(